tom-hilton/kmeans-embed/README.md

-# _Soft Cluster Membership as an Embedding_
+# _Kmeans Image Embedding_

 This application loads an image dataset, creates an embedding based on probability of cluster membership, adds a positional encoding and saves it as HDF5 files.

 ### The details

 The program first crops each image to a square, then divides the images into patches.
 Cluster centroids are then created using the K-means++ method from a subset of patches.
 Every patch from every image then has its cosine similarity to each centroid calculated.
 Softmax is then applied to give the probability of a given patch belonging to each of the centroids.
+Currently this is a dense encoding, but would be easy to adapt as a sparse encoding by thresholding the probabilities.

-Positional encoding is traditional 2D sinusoidal (with an optional added image edge marker) that is summed with the embedding prior to saving.
+Positional encoding is the traditional 2D sinusoidal approach (with an optional added image edge marker) that is summed with the embedding prior to saving.

 It was originally created as a non-trained encoding/embedding for vision transformer experimentation.